By Richard Gliklich, MD, CEO, OM1 | May 22, 2023

 We leverage the clinical narrative in two ways.
 One is where we use medical language processing (MLP) to convert unstructured data to structured data to extract variables and identify key outcomes within a disease.
 Our process is validated against the ‘gold standard’, clinician abstraction.

-The second use of unstructured data is the closest to magic we’re ever seen, by taking a clinical narrative and estimating or imputing an outcome measure that may not have been assessed during the evaluation.
-For example, EDSS, SLEDAI, CDAI, BASDAI, PHQ9I, and NYHA.
+The second use of unstructured data is endpoint estimation.
+Using the clinical narrative, key endpoints can be estimated or imputed using validated models even though they may not have been recorded during the evaluation.
+For example, EDSS, SLEDAI, CDAI, BASDAI, PHQ9I, and NYHA are all endpoints for which we have published validated estimation models

 Automated data collection: Reducing Site Burden & Decreasing Costs